tiran/defusedxml/README.txt

 * An attacker can exhaust additional resources on the machine, e.g. with requests to a service that doesn't respond or responds with very large files.
-* An attacker could send mails from inside your network if the URL handler supports ``smtp://`` URIs.
+* An attacker could send mail from inside your network if the URL handler supports ``smtp://`` URIs.

 external entity expansion (local file)
 --------------------------------------

-External entities with references to local file are a sub case of external entity expansion.
+External entities with references to local files are a sub-case of external entity expansion.
 It's listed as an extra attack because it deserves extra attention.
 Some XML libraries such as lxml disable network access by default but still allow entity expansion with local file access by default.
-Local files are either referenced with a ``file://`` URL or by path (either relative or absolute).
+Local files are either referenced with a ``file://`` URL or by a file path (either relative or absolute).

 An attacker may be able to access and download all files that can be read by